RN255/Rurally/README.md

 ## future development
 - The products and services do not have their own detailed web pages
 - The original website had an additional fixed contact button at the bottom right of the screen
+- I have a html, css and js file for each page, could they be organised better?
+Maybe into folders?

 ## How to use
 Website is live at: https://rn255.github.io/Rurally/